paulduchesne/wikipedia-filmcredits/README.md

 # Wikipedia filmcredits
-Extract cast film credits from Wikipedia for ingest into Wikidata.
+Extract film cast and character names from Wikipedia for ingest into Wikidata.